1 man dead, 1 injured after fire burns through Upper East Side building

 The flames started on the second floor before extending up into the third floor.

-One man was pronounced dead at Lenox Hill Hospital.
-The other man suffered serious injuries.
+An 83-year-old man and an 81-year-old man were taken to the hospital where the 83-year-old was pronounced dead.

+The other man remains in critical condition.
 One firefighter suffered a minor injury.

 "Units arrived within four minutes, confirmed fire on the second floor.
 We had to stretch four handlines.
 Numerous searches through the building.
 Unfortunately we found two victims with serious injuries.
 This was a third alarm, 35 pieces of apparatus, 200 members," the FDNY said.